qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Felgo Cloud Builds automates this as well.
 It takes your source code from your repository, builds your project for all platforms in parallel, and then uploads the packages to the stores for testing or publishing, depending on your settings.

-To use Felgo Cloud Builds, visit the `product page <https://felgo.com/cloud-builds>`_ to setup your project.
+To use Felgo Cloud Builds, visit the `cloud builds page <https://felgo.com/cloud-builds>`_ to setup your project.

 IMAGE IMAGE IMAGE